Last updated on October 23, 2022.

-You know those articles that tell you about how spending on Halloween should top $9 billion this year?
-Or that $2.6 billion will be spent on candy that is individually wrapped and thrown away?
-And most of it’s not recyclable and just ends up in landfills or bodies of water?
+Did you know that Americans spent about $10.14 billion on Halloween in 2021?
+Or that we spent $3.1 billion on candy that is individually wrapped and thrown away?
+And that most of it’s not recyclable and just ends up in landfills (or bodies of water)?

 Don’t have guilt.
 Get inspired!

-Well, I don’t want to be one of those people that makes you feel bad about it.
+I don’t want to be one of those people that makes you feel bad about it.
 That’s not why I’m here.
-But I do want to inspire you to be forward thinking.
+But I do want to inspire you to be forward-thinking.
 I want to get you thinking about next year, and what we can do to eliminate some of the wastefulness.

 Halloween is one of my favorite holidays, and I absolutely participate!
 Especially because I have a young son and I want to share all of the Halloween traditions with him.
 Surely, I can reduce waste from this holiday and still have a silly great time!

 Start thinking about the big picture and ask questions: How many candy wrappers do we throw away, just in the United States?
 How many costumes are tossed in a landfill instead of reused or donated?
 What is the total amount of decorations made of cheap plastic that get used for only one Halloween before they end up in a landfill?
 Do many pumpkins go into a landfill instead of being used as food or composted?
 How many resources are wasted on this one holiday?

 I’m actually not sure.
 I couldn’t find exact data for any of those things.
 But today I’m focusing on candy.

 Candy & Their Wrappers